 8:30 Continental Breakfast

-Registration is being managed by Oak Hills Church.
-When you click the registration, it will take you to an Oak Hills Church registration page.
+Registration has been managed by Oak Hills Church.
+When you register, it may take you to an Oak Hills Church web page.